Table Of Contents

 Step 7: Break the Steering Lock

-The steering lock might still be engaged, allowing pressure to be applied, or the lock pin might be broken to steer the vehicle.
+The steering lock might still be engaged, allowing pressure to be applied, or the lock pin might be broken to allowing the vehicle.

 If the previous method does not work, you can try drilling out the lock pins: